 - Ap3 3.1.
 You must submit your application directly to Student Finance England or Student Finance Wales.
 The loan will be issued by the Student Loans Company, directly to you. - Ap3 3.2.
-If you started your qualification in 2016/17 you will receive the loan across the first two years of your study.
-50% of the total loan will be paid in year 1.
-The remaining funding will be paid in year 2, subject to attendance confirmation.
-There will be no payments in year 3. - Ap3 3.3.
-If you started your qualification in 2017/18 or later you will receive the loan across three years of study.
-Usually, 33% of the total loan will be paid in the first and second years, and 34% paid in the final year, subject to attendance confirmation. - Ap3 3.4.
+You will receive the loan in instalments over the duration of your study, subject to your ongoing participation in study. - Ap3 3.3.
 We are required to confirm your registration is complete and that you are participating in study before Postgraduate Loan instalments are released.
-This means that all relevant paperwork must be returned to us together with full payment of any module fee(s) before a Postgraduate Loan instalment can be paid to you. - Ap3 3.5.
+This means that all relevant paperwork must be returned to us together with full payment of any module fee(s) before a Postgraduate Loan instalment can be paid to you. - Ap3 3.4.
 Your registration will be confirmed to the Student Loans Company once we have been able to confirm you are participating on your course.
-This will be no earlier than the first day of your module. - Ap3 3.6.
+This will be no earlier than the first day of your module. - Ap3 3.5.
 Payments will be made in three instalments across the academic year.
 The first loan instalment will be released after we have confirmed your registration as per paragraph Ap3 3.4.
-Subsequent payments will be released by the Student Loans Company in the fifth month and eighth months of your seasonal academic year. - Ap3 3.7.
+Subsequent payments will be released by the Student Loans Company approximately 14 days after the start of terms 2 and 3. - Ap3 3.6.
 You will not be entitled to receive subsequent loan instalments if you withdraw from study or change to a course which is not eligible for the loan.
-We are expected to inform the Student Loans Company if you are no longer participating in your studies or you change qualification. - Ap3 3.8.
-Approved study breaks may be permitted during which your payments would be suspended until the return to study. - Ap3 3.9.
+We are expected to inform the Student Loans Company if you are no longer participating in your studies or you change qualification. - Ap3 3.7.
+Approved study breaks may be permitted during which your payments would be suspended until the return to study. - Ap3 3.8.
 You will be liable for the loan and will be expected to make repayments if you withdraw from, or do not complete, your course, in accordance with The Education (Postgraduate Masters Degree Loans) Regulations 2016 and Student Loans Company requirements.